 Women do like to talk to about what's going on in the sack, and they want to please their man -- and a tactful approach is often best.
-Ask her what she likes.
+Ask them what they like.
 Be sure to ask for what you want in a positive and validating way.
 Kirschner advises saying something along the lines of, "I would really love if you [fill in the blanks]."

 When you have an off night and can't perform, she feels bad, too.
 She might worry that she no longer turns you on and she will want assurance that that is not true.
 She will want to talk about what's going on and what you are doing about it, especially if it's a recurring problem.
 "It's a touchy thing for both of you," says Kirschner, "but talking about it is a plus."

 Remember the saying "imitation is the highest form of flattery"?
-A woman often conveys how she feels about you by mirroring your moods and moves.
-She may order a meal that pairs with yours, wear your favorite color, or smile or cross her arms when you do.
-Mimicking is her way of putting you at ease and letting you know she is charmed.
+A woman often conveys how they feel about you by mirroring your moods and moves.
+They may order a meal that pairs with yours, wear your favorite color, or smile or cross their arms when you do.
+Mimicking is their way of putting you at ease and letting you know they are charmed.

 Women like to be told they look nice, and they like a man who notices without being told.
-When she's wearing a sexy new dress, for example, she'll give you major points for saying how hot she looks, especially if you mention the dress before she does.
-If she's looking particularly attractive, if she has a new haircut, if she's looking more fit -- let her hear about it.
+When they are wearing a sexy new dress, for example, they'll give you major points for saying how hot they look, especially if you mention the dress before they do.
+If they are looking particularly attractive, if they have a new haircut, if they are looking more fit -- let them hear about it.

 When your woman wants to talk about the relationship, it doesn't mean you did something wrong (well, not necessarily).
 Kirschner says that many women like to talk about the "state of the union" -- what's going right, what's going wrong, or simply what's going on.
 This is a good thing.
 An honest, wide-ranging talk can bring the two of you closer.